Three Lies You Believe About Your God-Given Purpose

 Myth #3: I have to be operating in the fullness of my calling right now.

 One of the biggest myths you can believe is that once you received revelation of your calling, that it’s time for your release.
 You may know your purpose and you may have received the call, but that doesn’t mean that you will be walking in the fullness of it right now.
 Purpose is a process and calling requires preparation.
 Look at Joseph, David, and even Jesus.
 Their purpose was already inside of them, but it took a while before they were were actually carrying out their assignment.
 In order for us to fully maximize the season of our calling that we’re in, we have to understand where we are at in our journey.
 Knowing where you are in your purpose and calling journey helps you to have realistic expectations and avoid unnecessary disappointment.

 Oftentimes we believe that our purpose is one-dimensional, meaning there is only one facet of our purpose.
 But the truth is our purpose is an integration of being, doing, and living.
 No part is meant to be mutually exclusive.
 If we believe that there is only one way we’re meant to live out our destiny, we stifle the many ways that God wants to accomplish His purpose not only through us but in us.

-What myths do you believe about your God-given purpose?
+What lies do you believe about your God-given purpose?
 Do you need more clarity and confirmation about what yours really is?
-Discover how you can truly uncover your purpose and clarify your calling in the Life Designer Coaching Program.
-Click here to learn more and apply for a complimentary Clarity Session.
+Discover how you can quiet the voice of culture to uncover your purpose and design a life that you and God love in a complimentary Discovery Session.